Moses Name Meaning: Origins & Significance

 - Latin: The Latin version of the name Moses is “Moyses.”
 This name was used in the Vulgate, whiich is a Latin translation of the Bible.

 In addition to these languages, the name Moses is also used in various other languages around the world.
-It is a popular name in many African countries, such as Nigeria and Ghana, where it is often given to boys.
+It is a popular name in many African countries, such as Nigeria & Ghana, where it is often given to boys.

 Historical Perspective